Moeen Ali: Warwickshire

 Ali signed for Warwickshire aged just 15, hitting a half-century for the county's Second XI a few days before his 16th birthday.
 After more games at this level in 2004, and a first outing for England Under-19s against their Bangladeshi counterparts he spent the succeeding winter playing for the Under-19s on their tour of India.

 2005 saw Ali make his first-class debut, against Cambridge University in May.
 He impressed with the bat, making 57 not out in his only innings, and sent down two overs for 15 runs.
 Playing that summer against Sri Lankan Under-19s, he starred in the final "Test" by making 52 not out and 100 not out (the latter innings from 56 balls) and claiming seven wickets.
 He was then selected for the 2006 Under-19 Cricket World Cup, which was held in Sri Lanka, and was immediately promoted to captain by coach Andy Pick.
 He made three half-centuries in the tournament, and took seven wickets.

 Ali received additional opportunities for his county in 2006, playing his first List A games.
 The first of these came against Derbyshire, where he dismissed Steffan Jones to claim his maiden first-team wicket.
 He also took his first wickets in first-class cricket, and his first three victims were all Test players: Stuart Law, Dominic Cork and Dave Mohammed.
 With the bat he scored 68 on his County Championship debut against Nottinghamshire, then equalled that score against Durham.

-Ali's opportunities were somewhat limited, however, and Alex Loudon took his place in the side.
+Ali's opportunities were somewhat limited, however, and Alex Loudon took his place in the team.
 In July 2006, with the expiry of his Warwickshire contract only months away, Ali brushed off rumours of a move to Worcestershire, saying "I don't know anything about it", but in September it was announced that Ali would indeed be leaving to join that county.
 The player himself said that he had been impressed by Worcestershire and felt it gave him the best prospects of furthering his career.